secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 Quoting:

 1. Create a quote object per standard practice, and enter Google Cloud Marketplace as the Invoice Owner, and Cloud Marketplace Payments as the Invoice Owner Contact.
 The Sold To contact must be the individual who will receive the license.
-Make sure to select the GCP quote template before generating the order form.
+Use the Standard Order Form quote template.
 1. Any additional discounts, non-standard payment terms, or other devitation from standard terms will require approval per the approval matrix.
 Such approvals must be obtained BEFORE applicable terms are relayed to the customer.
 1. [Open a new issue](https://gitlab.com/gitlab-com/alliances/google/gitlab-tracker/-/issues/new?issuable_template=marketplace_deal) with the Alliance team to create the Private Offer.
 Please use the issue template *marketplace_deal* and fill out the description including the Order Form from Salesforce.
 When generating the PDF, be sure to select the GCP Quote Template before generating a PDF.
 Note that the Order Form's purpose is to highlight what is being sold, and will not be signed by the end customer.
 The Private Offer must reference the GitLab Quote Number, and must match the deal elements as approved on the SFDC quote object / Order Form.
 Work with Alliances to provide Private Offer to customer for acceptance.
 Note that the Private Offer references GitLab's subscription terms, and that the customer's acceptance of the Private Offer signifies their acceptance of GitLab's subscription terms.
 1. Note that Net ARR will reflect the net price on the opportunity, after the margin to GCP is taken into account upon booking.
 Compensation for GCP deals will be channel neutral specifically for the margin to GCP.